Horde Zla

 Horde Zla (English: Evil Hordes) is the organized Ultras group that supports Bosnian football club FK Sarajevo.
 The group's logo consists of a stylized depiction of the Grim Reaper, borrowed from a Zagor comic book at the time of the group's inception.
 Horde zla is one of two major football fan groups in Bosnia and Herzegovina.
-Apart from FK Sarajevo, the group also supports KK Bosna Royal and RK Bosna Sarajevo.
 The group's organizational structure is fairly decentralized with many subgroups present at the stadium's north stand – the gathering point of the club's most loyal and passionate fans.
 Some of the most well known subgroups are Outlaws, Maroon Brothers, Vutrasi, Ultra North, Fina Gradska Raja, Downtown Crew and Central Force.